 The Risks Of Taking Phentermine Long Term

-As we have explained, phentermine is not intended for long term use, but despite this, there are still posts on our phentermine forum from members who have taken phentermine for several years.
-Threads discussing taking phentermine for extended periods include reports of migraines, heart problems, high blood pressure, and one account of one forum member who, despite having a BMI of 22, is still taking phentermine after nearly 7 years and who is now experiencing eyesight problems as a result.
-The fact that this forum member is a healthy weight would indicate that this member has developed a dependence or possibly an addiction to phentermine, whereby she no longer needs to lose weight but is still taking phentermine after years, and now her health is suffering.
-One thread discussing addiction to phentermine explains how people continue to take phentermine despite no longer needing to lose weight, or due to becoming dependent on it, begin to take more and more each day to get the same effects.
+As we have explained, phentermine is not intended for long term use, but despite this, there are still many posts in our Facebook support group from members who have taken phentermine for several years.
+Conversations about taking phentermine for extended periods include reports of migraines, heart problems, high blood pressure.
+In particular, one user is still taking phentermine after nearly 7 years, despite having a BMI of 22, and who is now experiencing eyesight problems as a result.
+The fact that this user is a healthy weight would indicate that this member has developed a dependence or possibly an addiction to phentermine, whereby she no longer needs to lose weight but is still taking phentermine after years, and now her health is suffering.
+Other conversations that discuss addiction to phentermine include people talking about how they continue to take phentermine despite no longer needing to lose weight, or due to becoming dependent on it, begin to take more and more each day to get the same effects.
 Phentermine has a limited period of efficacy due to its amphetamine-like structure and addicting effects, so taking it long term gives you fewer and fewer of the desired effects of appetite suppression and additional energy, and more chance of dependence and suffering from dangerous side effects.

 Long Term Weight Loss Without Taking Phentermine Long Term